ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 <framework-specific-section frameworks="react">

-Now that you have a basic grid running, the remained of this page explores some of the key concepts.
+Now that you have a basic grid running, the remainder of this page explores some of the key concepts.
 ## Showing Data

-This section gives an overview of getting data into your grid, formatting the data and inserting custom components.
+This section gives an overview of getting data into your grid, formatting the data, and inserting custom components.

 ### Mapping Values